-Eastern New York’s main north-south highway, Interstate 87 runs nearly the height of the state from New York City to the Canadian border at Rouses Point.
-Three distinct sections carry I-87 shields in the state.
-The interstate follows the Major Deegan Expressway from the Triboro (RFK) Bridge in New York City northward to the Westchester County line and beginning of the New York Thruway.
-The toll road doubles as Interstate 87 between New York City and Albany (the Capital District), serving Newburgh, New Paltz, Kingston and Catskill along the way.
-Northward from Albany to the International Border, Interstate 87 follows the Adirondack Northway.
+Interstate 87 runs nearly the height of the Empire State from New York City to the Canadian border at Rouses Point along three distinct sections.
+I-87 follows the Major Deegan Expressway from the Robert F. Kennedy (Triboro) Bridge in New York City northward to the Westchester County line.
+I-87 continues along the New York Thruway from New York City to Albany and the Capital District, serving Newburgh, New Paltz, Kingston and Catskill along the way.
+Northward from Albany to the International Border, I-87 is the Adirondack Northway.
 The Northway serves Adirondack Park, the North Country and traffic bound for Montreal, Quebec via Autoroute 15.

 Exit numbers along the three sections of Interstate 87 are sequential, each with its own numbering system:

-Interstate 187 – preliminary number applied to the Westchester Expressway from the New York Thruway east to White Plains in 1958.
+- Interstate 187 – the Westchester Expressway from the New York Thruway east to White Plains in 1958.
 Renumbered to I-487.8

-Interstate 387 – preliminary number applied to the New York Thruway from Elmsford west to Suffern in 1958.
+- Interstate 387 – the New York Thruway from Elmsford west to Suffern in 1958.
 Renumbered as part of I-287.8

 High Priority Corridor

 Interstate 87 in its entirety is part of High Priority Corridor 47: Interstate 87.

 With the exception of the South Bronx in New York City, Interstate 87 follows U.S. 9 for its entire length.